 Before commencing any activities on the Croatian market, entrepreneurs need to register for tax purposes and to apply for the tax identification number.
 This is a simple registration process for which the Tax Administration in Croatia supports the companies with the online platforms and the services offered in this sense.

 The income tax, the VAT, the excise tax and contribution for mandatory insurance are among the tax responsibilities of both local and foreign entrepreneurs in Croatia.
 It is good to know that the tax authorities in Croatia issue the Personal Identification Number or the PIN for all foreigners willing to set up the operations on the market in a legal manner.

 Taxes for companies in Croatia

 As for other taxes in Croatia, entrepreneurs should consider the corporate income tax of 18% for businesses established in this country.
 We remind that foreign companies in Croatia are protected by the double taxation agreements signed with countries worldwide for avoiding the payment of taxes twice.
 The inheritance and gift tax, the real estate transfer tax, the consumption tax and the taxes imposed on holiday houses are among the fees you need to consider when wanting to set up a business in Croatia.
 It is important to have an idea about the business start-up costs and the taxes you need to pay in this state.
-Also, if you are looking for minimizing the costs, you can ask for specific financial solutions.

 How easy is it to hire personnel in Croatia?